Steak Quesadillas

 FAQs

-Should I pre-cook the steak?
+Do I need to pre-cook the steak?

 Can I use leftover steak?